 The University of Florida’s pediatric oncology program played a pivotal role in the birth of Keira Grace Foundation.
 Not only was the facility the site of treatment for the founders’ children, Keira and Ryan, it is also the home-base for co-founder Dr. Michael Lauzardo.

-University of Colorado is the home to Keira Grace Foundation’s medical director, Stephen Hunger, M.D., who actively collaborates on pediatric oncology cases at Hospital Infantil Dr. Robert Reid Cabral in Santo Domingo.
+CHOP at the University of Pennsylvania is the home to Keira Grace Foundation’s medical director, Stephen Hunger, M.D., who actively collaborates on pediatric oncology cases at Hospital Infantil Dr. Robert Reid Cabral in Santo Domingo.

 St. Jude Children’s Research Hospital